-Soft Multifocal Contact Lenses for Myopia Control
+Soft Multifocal Contact Lenses for Myopia Management

 Myopia, more commonly known as nearsightedness, tends to appear between age 8 to 16 and can deteriorate very quickly in kids.
 Until recent years, there was no proven way to slow the progression.
-However, soft multifocal contact lenses have now been showing much promise as a means of myopia control.
+However, soft multifocal contact lenses have now been showing much promise as a means of myopia management.
 Recent studies demonstrated that when kids (age 8-12) wore these specialty contact lenses, it reduced their myopia progression by about 30% per year!

 Soft multifocal contact lenses that are designed with a center lens power for distance can slow elongation of the eye, which is responsible for nearsightedness.
 A 2014 study conducted over a 2-year span in Hong Kong, showed that kids who wore soft multifocal contact lenses had 25% less myopia progression than kids who wore single vision contact lenses.
 The best results occurred when children wore the lenses for a minimum of five hours per day.
 Even greater improvement appeared when they wore them for at least 7 hours per day.
-In addition, the study showed that the earlier kids begin wearing soft multifocal contact lenses for myopia control, the more effective the results.
+In addition, the study showed that the earlier kids begin wearing soft multifocal contact lenses for myopia management, the more effective the results.